National Union of Students (United Kingdom)

-The National Union of Students (NUS) is a confederation of student unions in the United Kingdom.
-Around 600 student unions are affiliated, accounting for more than 95% of all higher and further education unions in the UK.
-Although the National Union of Students is the central organisation for all affiliated unions in the UK, there are also the devolved national sub-bodies NUS Scotland in Scotland, NUS Wales (UCM Cymru) in Wales and NUS-USI in Northern Ireland (the latter being co-administered by the Union of Students in Ireland).
+The National Union of Students (NUS) is a confederation of student unions across the United Kingdom.
+Approximately 600 student unions are affiliated, accounting for more than 95% of all higher and further education unions in the UK.
+Although the National Union of Students is the central organization for all affiliated unions in the UK, there are also the devolved national sub-bodies: NUS Scotland in Scotland, NUS Wales (UCM Cymru) in Wales and NUS-USI in Northern Ireland (the latter being jointly administered by Aontas na Mac Léinn in Éirinn).

 NUS is a member of the European Students' Union.